danzeeeman/Code-Toolkit-Python.A.Fa24/Week01.md

 ## __5-10 min break__

-# Introductory Beep Boops
+# Part 2 :: Introductory Beep Boops

-Let's write a simple "program":
+Let's write a simple "program"

 ## How to make a drawing